zpl99/zpl99.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student in the Department of Geography and the Environment at the University of Texas at Austin, under the supervision of Dr. Gengchen Mai.
-I earned MY M.S. from Beijing Normal University and my B.S. from East China Normal University.
-My research focuses on Geospatial AI and Intelligent Earth Observation, particularly focusing on geo-foundation model, spatial representation learning and efficient, large-scale high-spatial resolution remote sensing mapping.
+I am a first-year Ph.D. student in the Department of Geography and the Environment at the University of Texas at Austin, advised by Dr. Gengchen Mai.
+My research focuses on Geospatial AI and Intelligent Earth Observation, with particular emphasis on geo-foundation models, spatial representation learning, and efficient large-scale, high-resolution remote sensing mapping.

+You can access my curriculum vitae here.

 A data-driven personal website
 ======